haiduc32/haiduc32.github.com/_posts/2016-08-26-the-post-automation-world.md

 When CDs were introduced, people thought that LPs and Turntables will dissapear.
 And as it is true, the majority gave up on the LPs, there is a new trend where people start getting turntables and scavenging for vintage LPs.
 Tube amplifier?
 Seen one of those at your grandad's?
 Whell it's the new hipe again.

-So no, once everything can be automated, people will do more of what they want instead of just working for a living, and that will most probably be more artisanal stuff because people are creaters.
+So no, once everything can be automated, people will do more of what they want instead of just working for a living, and that will most probably be more artisanal stuff because people are creators.
 I have trust in what future brings us, but I don't expect to live to the day we end up being a post-automation society.